The Virtual Currency Regulation Review: Denmark

 - bonds and other debt instruments, including certificates for securities of this kind; and

 - any other securities of which the securities mentioned above can be acquired or sold, or that give rise to a cash settlement the amount of which is fixed with securities, currencies, interest rates or returns, commodities indexes or other indexes, or targets as a reference;

 - units in collective investment schemes;

 - credit derivatives; and

 - financial contracts for difference.

-A virtual currency, in comparison to the above definition, is not a financial instrument, but rather a negotiable security, and will therefore not per se be subject to the above-described securities regulation, since virtual currencies are not included in the list of financial instruments.
+A virtual currency, considered against the above definition, is not a financial instrument, but rather a negotiable security and will therefore not per se be subject to the above-described securities regulation, since virtual currencies are not included in the list of financial instruments.